elk-audio/elk-docs/documents/sushi_configuration_format.md

     * **"virtual_port"** - True if the port should be a virtual midi port false if not.
 Default is false.

 ## Tracks
-**“tracks”** : A json list of track objects with the following members:
+**“tracks”** : A list of track objects with the following members:

 * **“name”** - Name of the track, must be unique.
-* **“mode”** - The channel mode of the track.
-Valid options are: “mono”, “stereo” and “multibus”.
-The last option is for tracks with several stereo output busses routable to different output.
+* **"channels"** - The number of audio channels in the track, 2 for a stereo track.
-* **“input_busses”** - The number of input busses on the track, where each bus is a stereo pair.
-Only valid if “mode” is set to “multibus”.
+* **"multibus"** If true, enables multibus mode for the track where every pair of audio channels have thei own pan and gain control.
+The track must have an even number of channels.
-* **“output_busses”** - The number of output busses on the track, where each bus is a stereo pair.
-Only valid if “mode” is set to “multibus”.
+* **buses”** - The number of buses to use for a multibus track, where each bus is a stereo pair.
+Only valid if “multibus” is set to True.
 * **“inputs”** - Audio inputs to the track.
 A list objects with the following members:
     * **“engine_bus”** - The id of the engine bus to route from, where each bus is a stereo pair: bus 0 represents channels 0 and 1, bus 1 channels 2 and 3, and so forth.
     * **“track_bus”** - The id of the track bus to route audio to.